JuliaDiff/TaylorSeries.jl/paper/paper.md

 [all contributors](https://github.com/JuliaDiff/TaylorSeries.jl/graphs/contributors)
 to this project.
 We acknowledge financial support from PAPIME grants PE-105911 and PE-107114, and PAPIIT grants IG-101113, IG-100616 and IN-117117.
-LB acknowledges support through a Cátedra Marcos Moshinsky (2013).
+LB and DPS both acknowledge support through a Cátedra Marcos Moshinsky (2013 and 2018, respectively).

 # References